Autodesk/aomi/README.md

 # Aomi: Opinionlessly Express Opinions on Vault

-If you are new to `aomi`, please checkout our [documentation](https://autodesk.github.io/aomi) and you may be particularly interested in the [quickstart](https://autodesk.github.io/aomi/quickstart) guide.
+If you are new to `aomi`, please checkout our [documentation](https://autodesk.github.io/aomi).
+You may be particularly interested in the [quickstart](https://autodesk.github.io/aomi/quickstart) guide.

 # Contributing

 All manner of contributions are welcome.
 The aomi tool is still relatively young, and emphasis has been placed on the data model concept more than staying current with the Vault API.
-All manner of assistance is welcome, from source code to documentation and community support.
+We are looking for contributors of source code, documentation, and community support.

 ## Code